 Additionally, maybe leave the flat kit at home and aim to carry the bare minimum - anything in the name of saving weight when you’re trying to set a PB and find that top step on the podium.

-When to focus on aerodynamics
+When should you focus on aerodynamics?

 As a triathlete, I very rarely worry about weight.

 Weight was a big topic of discussion in the summer of 2019 when the 70.3 World Championships course went up a mountain and then back down again.
 We discussed the course and potential equipment decisions just before the race, and even on a course like that, being aerodynamic still trumped being worried about weight, according to the models that we ran on Best Bike Split.

 Furthermore, Team PH athlete Allan Hovda found himself in an interesting position at the end of 2018.
 He was without a bike sponsor and lacked equipment sponsors.
 He decided to make his best effort to become as aerodynamic as possible, under a project he's named 'Faster Than Superman'.